TedDPig123/TacTile/team/m3/Emily-Shaw/feature-sequence-diagram.md

                         img ->> img: calls deleteImageElement()
                         img ->> db:calls deleteObject() to async delete the image in IndexDB. db ->> img:returns a promise
-                        img ->> db: user delete the object token and its image
+                        img ->> web: user delete the object token and its image

                     end
                 end